 Nicole Johnson is a co-founder of the FOXG1 Research Foundation and mother to seven-year-old Josie, who has a severe mutation of the FOXG1 gene.
 With more than two decades of experience in media and communications, Nicole leads our communications

-2018.
+in 2018.
 Prior to starting Qello in 2007, Nicole worked many years as a producer for CNN and for NBC, and then moved into corporate communications for several Fortune 500 companies.
-Nicole is also a member of the East lake Consulting team based
+Nicole is also a member of the East lake Consulting

-of Michigan, her work on microfabricated electrode arrays has resulted in several national and international patents, funding from the NSF and NIH, and
+University of Michigan, her work on microfabricated electrode arrays has resulted in several national and international patents, funding from the NSF and

-a feature on the cover of Hearing Research.
-As an expert in Lean Startup Methodology, Dr. Johnson has educated several founders on how to build successful
+NIH, and a feature on the cover of Hearing Research.
+As an expert in Lean Startup Methodology, Dr. Johnson has educated several founders on how

 Sunyoung Kim, DPhil, Founder and CEO, ViroMed

 Sunyoung Kim, DPhil, is the founder and current CEO of ViroMed Co., Ltd.

 Dr. Kim is highly regarded as a successful entrepreneurial scientist, served on the Seoul National University faculty (1992-2018)